shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You may upgrade an existing Bending Trick again instead of choosing a new one, using the same rules.
 The benefits of a Bending Trick stack.
 For example, if you choose to upgrade the same spell 3 times, you can apply 3 Bond Affinity options to it, and it costs 15 Spell Points less to cast.

+You may choose a cantrip as a Bending Trick.

 # Bond Affinity

 At level 2, you gain affinity for spells in your bonded schools, manipulating them to your will.
-When you cast a Bending Trick spell, you may spend extra spell points to choose a Bond Affinity option that you learned to apply to it:
+When you cast a Bending Trick spell, you may spend extra spell points to choose a Bond Affinity option that you have learned to apply to it.
+Choose one at level 2:

--   Powerful: 10 Spell Points.
-Roll 2 extra dice whenever you would roll dice for the effects of this spell cast.
+-   Powerful: 5 Spell Points.
+The first time you would roll a non-d20 die for the effects of this spell cast, roll an additional die of the same type.
 -   Reuse: 5 Spell Points.
 The next time you cast this spell, it costs 15 Spell Points less to cast, minimum 0.
 -   Quick: 10 Spell Points.
 Cast this spell as a bonus action, if the spell’s cast time is 1 action.
 -   Reactive: 20 Spell Points.
 Cast this spell as a reaction, if the spell’s cast time is 1 action or 1 bonus action.